 - Self-quarantine for 14 days.

-Individuals from Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.
+Individuals from Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.

 These travel requirements are subject to change based on evolving State requirements.